gardener/docforge/README.md

 [![reuse compliant](https://reuse.software/badge/reuse-compliant.svg)](https://reuse.software/)

 Docforge is a *Documentation-As-Code* enabling command-line tool that reproducibly *forges* source documentation into publishable documentation bundles, using desired documentation state declarations called *documentation manifests*.
-A documentation manifest includes structured references to source documentation files and rules for fetching sources,  rewriting resource references (absolute vs relative and version), rewriting all markdown link components and resource downloads.
-Along with the powerful link control that abstracts original sources, the declarative approach, combined with features, such as manifest templates, allows to parameterize and completely automate documentation releases considering resources versions reliably.
+A documentation manifest includes structured references to source documentation files and rules for fetching sources.
+All links within the Markdown documents are adjusted automatically according to declared structure.
+Embeddable resources, like images, are download and packed into the bundles.

 Docforge is not limited to, but is particularly well suited to using GitHub as distributed storage and version control system for source documentation.
 It was designed to solve the outstanding issue for multi-repo projects that want to maintain documentation in a distributed manner and yet release aggregated, coherent bundles out of it with minimal effort.

 Docforge is designed to support the re-purposing of documentation sources.
 Instead of designing documentation structures for a particular tool or platform, a single one is sufficient to produce multiple documentation bundles from it, each described in its own manifest, and targeting a particular publishing channel or purpose.
-The tool goes even further supporting the creation of completely new documents from existing sources by templates or aggregations.
+The tool goes even further supporting the creation of completely new documents from existing sources by aggregations.

 Docforge manifests are modular, supporting references to other manifests that are included recursively for maintaining potentially complex structures, e.g. for large documentation portals.